digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 ## Networking

-- VPC minimum /28 (16IP), maxium /16 (65456 IPs)
+- VPC minimum /28 (16IP), maximum /16 (65456 IPs)
 - VPC Sizing

 ### NACLS

-- <ins>Stateless</ins> - INIATION and RESPONSE seen as diffrent
+- <ins>Stateless</ins> - INIATION and RESPONSE seen as different
 - Only Impacts data crossing subnet border
 - Can EXPLICITLY ALLOW and DENY
-- IPs/Networks, Ports & Protocols - no logcal resources
+- IPs/Networks, Ports & Protocols - no logical resources
 - NACLS cannot be assigned to AWS only subnets
 - Use with Security Groups to add explicit DENY (Bad IPs/Nets)
 - One Subnet = One NACL at a time
-- Lower rule number will allways be processed first
+- Lower rule number will always be processed first

 ### Security Groups